US show of force sends Russia a message in Black Sea

 "Russia is also not particularly transparent in what they do, which obviously requires us to then be able to monitor them by other means, and reconnaissance is one of those means," one defense official said.

-An armed Russian Su-27 jet performed an unsafe intercept of a US Navy E-P3 surveillance plane while it was in international airspace over the Black Sea last month, flying within 5 feet of the US military aircraft, according to the US Navy.
+An armed Russian Su-27 jet performed an unsafe intercept of a US Navy EP-3 surveillance plane while it was in international airspace over the Black Sea last month, flying within 5 feet of the US military aircraft, according to the US Navy.
 A similar incident took place in the skies over the Black Sea in November.

 Following the January incident, the US State Department issued a statement saying that such unsafe actions "increase the risk of miscalculation, danger to aircrew on both sides, and midair collisions."